TBD54566975/ftl/CONTRIBUTING.md

   [here](https://medium.com/@slamflipstrom/a-beginners-guide-to-squashing-commits-with-git-rebase-8185cf6e62ec), and if you're having trouble - feel free to ask a member or the community for help or leave the commits as-is, and flag that you'd like rebasing assistance in your PR!
 We're here to support you.
 - Open a PR in the project to bring in the code from your feature branch.
+We use [Conventional Commits](https://www.conventionalcommits.org/), so prefix your PR title with `feat:`, `fix:`, or `chore:` appropriately. `feat` will result in a minor version bump, and `fix` will result in a patch version bump.
 - The maintainers noted in the `CODEOWNERS` file will review your PR and optionally open a discussion about its contents before moving forward.
 - Remain responsive to follow-up questions, be open to making requested changes, and...